Choosing which storage containers to use is especially important when you have limited space.

 Individual manufactures and containers

-Steralite (Target, Amazon) – These come in many sizes and are inexpensive, frequently on sale.
+Sterilite (Target, Amazon) – These come in many sizes and are inexpensive, frequently on sale.

 Curver Grey Basketweave Storage Bin sold at the container store (item 10057478) – Reasonably priced and versatile for larger bags.
+Both 1 and 2.5 gallon zip bags fit perfectly in this container and it stacks nicely.

 Clear plastic shoebox (home depot) – Very inexpensive but lower quality boxes.

-Most containers are tapered and do not provide the smaller inner dimensions.
+Most containers are tapered and do not provide the smaller, inner dimensions.
 If you are purchasing a container for a specific item like a MOC be sure to check the width and height at the bottom.

 Container measurements are generally provided for the widest points, usually at the top.
-Most containers are tapered and do not provide the smaller inner dimensions.
+Most containers are tapered and do not provide the smaller, inner dimensions.
 If you are purchasing a container for a specific item like a MOC be sure to check the width and height at the bottom.

 Shelves and enclosures